 - Data file type (TOB1).

 - Station name (STATION).
+(Note that, by default, the station name is the name given to the datalogger in the network map.
+If the Use Reported Station Name check box is selected, the station name from the Status Table will be used.)

 - Model name of the datalogger (CR9000).

 - Serial number of the datalogger (1000).

 - Operating system on the datalogger (1.00).

 - Name of the program running in the datalogger (CPU:BIB.DLD).

 - Signature of the program running in the datalogger (25871).

 - The name of the datalogger table (VALUES).